By Stan V. Griep

 American Rose Society Consulting Master Rosarian – Rocky Mountain District

-The list of welcome garden visitors includes not only our friends, family members and “furry” friends (our dogs, cats and maybe even a rabbit or two) but also ladybugs, praying mantis, dragonflies, bees and butterflies to name a few.
-But one of my favorite garden guests is the butterfly.
+The list of welcome garden visitors includes not only our friends, family members, and “furry” friends (our dogs, cats, and maybe even a rabbit or two), but also ladybugs, praying mantis, dragonflies, bees, and butterflies to name a few.
+One of my favorite garden guests, though, is the butterfly.
 Let’s look at plants that attract butterflies so that you can welcome these flying beauties.

 Starting Butterfly Gardening

-Butterflies gracefully dancing about the blooms in my rose beds and wildflower garden are truly a highlight to my morning garden walks.
-When our Linden tree blooms, it not only fills the air all around it with a wonderful and intoxicating fragrance, it attracts the butterflies and bees.
+Butterflies gracefully dancing about the blooms in my rose beds and wildflower garden are truly a highlight of my morning garden walks.
+When our Linden tree blooms, it not only fills the air all around it with a wonderful and intoxicating fragrance, but it also attracts butterflies and bees.
 Planting flowers that attract butterflies is all you need to do to start butterfly gardening.